derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-11/09/2025 16:20:53 : 3 Database Admins walked into a NoSQL bar.
+12/09/2025 16:18:00 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-When your hammer is C++, everything begins to look like a thumb.
+A good programmer is someone who always looks both ways before crossing a one-way street.
 <!-- replace-with-joke ends -->